SwapnilVarpe/tracker/README.md

 ## Todo:
 -   Issues:
+    'Entertainment' cat is not coming in if cat has subcats and 'None' is not used in entires.

 -   Schedule >> Time slots
         Different colors for planned and actual?
         Planned task: notification and recurring.